tiendung8a6/Speaking-Vstep/README.md

 The internet helps me work or study by providing easy access to information, research materials, and online courses, allowing me to easily and efficiently complete tasks and acquire knowledge.
 #### **3. What are the risks for the Internet users?**
 The risks for internet users include cyber attacks, online scams, identity theft, privacy breaches, exposure to inappropriate content, and addiction to social media.

+### 1.8 TOPIC 8: Music
+#### **1. Do you like music?
+If yes, what kind of music do you like best?
+Why?
+If no, why not?**
+Yes, I love music because it brings joy and relaxation to my life.
+I particularly enjoy pop music as it has catchy melodies and relatable lyrics that uplift my mood.
+#### **2. What is the most popular kind of music in your country?**
+The most popular kind of music in my country is pop music.
+It dominates the music charts and attracts a large fanbase with its catchy melodies and relatable lyrics.
+#### **3. How is music good or not good for people?**
+Music is good for people as it enhances mood, relieves stress, and promotes relaxation.
+However, excessive exposure to loud and aggressive music can have negative effects on hearing and behavior.